FREE DOWNLOAD

 As a leader, your ability to listen is just as important as your ability to speak.
 Make sure you’re actively listening to your team and responding to their needs.
 Is there a challenge on the job site?
 Is someone struggling with a task?
 When you show your team that you’re truly invested in their success, it helps foster those relationships and develops trust.

-I spoke about this briefly on a recent episode of The Elevator Entrepreneur.
+I spoke about this briefly on an episode of The Elevator Entrepreneur.
 Adam Thomas of Albany Elevator joined me and discussed his experience with taking over ownership of the family business.
 We discussed the importance of failure as a leader but not to dwell on it.
 When a mistake is made in a position of leadership, how you handle these moments is crucial.
-Taking accountability for your own actions is what counts.
-Mistakes will happen and they’ll sting.
-Give yourself that same constructive criticism you’d give your team and do the inner work to ensure it doesn’t happen again.
-We’re all human!
-Remember that even on tough days.

 3. Strengthen Your Conflict Resolution Skills